Limited Gradient Descent: Learning With Noisy Labels: Limited Gradient Descent

 \section{Limited Gradient Descent}

 To solve the classification problem with noisy labels, it is necessary to know the type of noise source and estimate the pollution ratio~\cite{ramaswamy2016mixture}.
-If the pollution ratio $\eta$ satisfies the prerequisites of learning with noisy labels (refer to Section 4.2 and 4.3), the proposed LGD method can be used for learning.
-We randomly select $\beta$-proportion samples from the trainset to perform label shifting to create the reverse pattern.
+If the pollution ratio $\eta$ satisfies the prerequisites of learning with noisy labels (refer to~\Cref{NCS,NCA}), the proposed LGD method can be used for learning.
+We randomly select $\beta$-proportion samples from the training set to perform label shifting to create the reverse pattern.
 We can utilize the reverse pattern to help estimate the best generalization timing of the main pattern.

 Algorithm 1 illustrates the LGD method.
-According to the characteristic that DNNs tend to prioritize the learning of the LSRS pattern (see Section 4.1), the main pattern will be learned first if the scale of the main pattern is dominant.
-The reverse pattern and the main pattern are mutually exclusive.
-We can estimate the generalization performance of the main pattern by observing the training precisions of the leftover samples and reverse samples.
+According to the characteristic that DNNs tend to prioritize the learning of the LSRS pattern (see~\Cref{RS}), the main pattern will be learned first if the scale of the main pattern is dominant.
+The reverse and main patterns are mutually exclusive.
+We can estimate the generalization performance of the main pattern by observing the training precisions of the leftover and reverse samples.
 The accuracy of the leftover samples is approximated to that of the main pattern.
 Meanwhile, the accuracy of the reverse samples is approximated to that of other regular patterns.
-In our opinion, training should be stopped when the main pattern is generalized as much as possible and the learning of other regular patterns is suppressed.
+Training should be stopped when the main pattern is generalized as much as possible and the learning of other regular patterns is suppressed.
 We design a \emph{leftover-over-reverse} (LoR) metric to estimate the learning performance of the main pattern.
-When the LoR reaches its maximum, the main pattern might be best generalized.
+When the LoR reaches its maximum value, the main pattern might be best generalized.
 See Algorithm 1 for details.
 Because LGD is free of models, it can be applied to most DNNs and loss functions based on SGD optimization.
 Therefore, the model and loss function are not specified in Algorithm 1.